lucky-wolf/DW2-XL/README.md

 ## Latest Changes

+### v1.16.0
+- Updated for 1.1.6.0 beta (required)
+  - Added weapon families to all components
+  - Moved XL component IDs to start at 400 (avoiding current collisions with vanilla)
+    - Also moved XL specific components into its own file
+    - NOTE: !#$!@#@!
+DW2 needs to !@!@#$ get off its ass and allow this to be a map, NOT an array!!!
+  - Adjusted some game events to match vanilla
+  - Adjusted some planetary facilities to match vanilla costs
+- Tweaked Advanced Construction Yard (v2) to be 33% faster at construction (matches Rama Construction Yard, but only 2 bays)
+- Adjusted some governments' starting research

 ### v1.15.5
 - Updated for 1.1.4.9 beta (not required)
 - Reduced the Space Reactor efficiency to limit early game expansion